New Formal Methods for Reading Model Internals From Weights

 VPD is a mature, scalable interpretability method that solves the attention-layer problem and exposes faithfulness flaws in prior subnetwork identification techniques; ready for deployment on frontier models

-Evolution: Consistent with the program's iterative trajectory (SPD → APD → VPD), but represents a significant confidence escalation: the team is now claiming production readiness
+Evolution: Consistent with the program's iterative trajectory (SPD → APD → VPD), but represents a significant confidence escalation: the team now claims production readiness

 Jacob Hilton / ARC